lluccardoner/melodyGPT/README.md

 > D A Bm F#m F#z %.1 F#t B M %.0% f(A A C B m F
 ```

+### MelodyGPT v1

+A GPT2 model trained with the melodyGPT-song-chords-text-1 dataset using the GPT2 tokenizer.

+### MelodyGPT v2

+A GPT2 model trained with the melodyGPT-song-chords-text-1 dataset using the trained melodyGPT-song-chords-tokenizer-1.

+### TODO

+* Encountered problems when adding the changes to use [bfloat16](https://github.com/karpathy/build-nanogpt/commit/177e4cd5b4cc05df4bb637ed1a9e55911d6f1e2c).
+* Encountered problems when adding [torch compile](https://github.com/karpathy/build-nanogpt/commit/fb8bd6efd1bd7c4c894c9256f3bf41420efd1cb2) due to the python version 3.12

 ## Other

 Use a virtual environment with Jupyter Notebook [blog](https://janakiev.com/blog/jupyter-virtual-envs/).